rsmmr/hilti/doc/dev-exec-model.rst

        (1) above, it then doesn't need to anything.)

-    4. ``HILTI``/``C-HILTI`` functions *unref* all their local variables at exit (both normal or exception).
+    4. ``HILTI``/``C-HILTI`` functions *unref* all their local variables (and shadow parameters) at exit (both normal or exception).

     5. Globals are *unref* when the execution context they are stored in gets destroyed.